Assistant Professor of Finance

 Welcome to my page!

 I am an Assistant Professor of Finance at Hong Kong Baptist University.
 I received my Ph.D. in Finance from Purdue University in 2023.
 My research interests span financial intermediation, over-the-counter markets, and information asymmetry.
 My current research centers around mutual funds' and ETFs' trading in the municipal bond market.
+I am a CFA charterholder.

 Mutual Funds, Exchange-Traded Funds, Over-the-Counter Markets, Municipal Bonds, Information Asymmetry

-Exchange-Traded Funds and Transparency in Over-the-Counter Markets
+Exchange-Traded Funds and Transparency in Over-the-Counter Markets, Review of Finance 29(4):1043–1065 (2025)

-Informed Investors and Bond Offerings
+Local Informed Investors and Bond Offerings, R&R at Review of Finance

 Semi-finalist for the 2022 FMA Best Paper in Investments